maudy2u/meteor-launchpad/README.md

 #### Delay startup

-If you need to force a delay in the startup of the Node process (for example, to wait for a database to be ready), you can set the `STARTUP_DELAY` environment variable to any number of seconds.
+You can need to force a delay in the startup of the Node process (for example, to wait for a database to be ready), you can set the `STARTUP_DELAY` environment variable to any number of seconds.
 For example, to delay starting the app by 10 seconds, you would do this:

 ```sh
 docker run -d \